ddemidov/vexcl/README.md

 Y = slice[vex::range(100, 2, 200)](X);
 ~~~

-And the example below shows how to work with two-dimensional matrix:
+And the example below shows how to work with a two-dimensional matrix:

 ~~~{.cpp}
 using vex::range;